 You can run payroll, including off-cycle and bonus payouts, as many times as you need and want at no extra cost.
 OnPay can handle multistate payroll, multiple payout schedules, tip calculations, and different pay rates for individual employees.
 It withholds all your employees’ state and federal unemployment insurance payments and deducts garnishments.

 Processing payroll with OnPay takes just a few clicks.
-It even provides a summarized view of your payroll but with expandable data columns if you want to see breakdowns of salaries, taxes, and deductions.
+It can spot payroll errors and even provides a summarized view of your payroll but with expandable data columns if you want to see breakdowns of salaries, taxes, and deductions.

 With OnPay, you don’t need a mobile app to access its system while on the go.
 It has a mobile-responsive platform, allowing you to process payroll from tablets and smartphones—provided there’s an available internet connection.